DURABLE MENTAL HEALTH CARE POWER OF ATTORNEY

 - You have a history of mental illness in your family or your own medical history.

 - You have - or at high risk to have - psychosis associated with other illnesses, such as Alzheimer's or dementia.

 - You take - or may in the future take - medication which puts you at a high risk of negatively impacting your mood or ability to function.

-Many mental health advocacy groups, such as Mental Health America, highly recommend that at-risk individuals pursue these advanced directives.
+Many mental health advocacy groups, such as Mental Health America, highly recommend that at-risk individuals pursue these Powers of Attorney.

 With such a document, you can name one person, or multiple people, as your Agent.
 By naming multiple people, you can ensure that one person doesn't have a monopoly on your mental health care.

 Why Susan L. Sandys?

 I definitely understand that planning for death and incapacity is uncomfortable.
 Therefore, I try my best to keep the experience of putting together estate planning documents as comfortable as possible.